Santanu Bhattacharya: Awards and honors

 Bhattacharya received the B. M. Birla Science Award in 1997 Swarnajayanti Fellowship Award (DST) in 1998, the Materials Research Society of India Medal in 1999 and the Chemical Research Society of India Bronze Medal in 2000.
 The Department of Biotechnology awarded him with the National Bioscience Award for Career Development in 2002 and the Council of Scientific and Industrial Research awarded him in 2003 with the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards.
-He received the TWAS Prize in 2010 the Ranbaxy Research Award in 2013 and SASTRA-CNR Rao Award in 2017.
+He received the international TWAS Prize in 2010 the Ranbaxy Research Award in 2013 and SASTRA-CNR Rao Award in 2017.
 P. U. Bhagyatara National Award (2004), CDRI Award of the Central Drug Research Institute (2004) and the G. D. Birla Award (2007) are some of the other notable awards he has received.
 Holder of J. C. Bose National Fellowship in 2008 and Swarnajayanti Fellowship of the Department of Science and Technology during 1998–2003, he was elected as a fellow by the Indian Academy of Sciences in 2000 and he became an elected fellow of the Indian National Science Academy in 2007 and The World Academy of Sciences in 2012.

-He has also delivered several award orations including the D. Ranganathan Memorial Lecture of the Chemical Research Society of India (2007) and the Nitya Anand Endowment Lecture of the Indian National Science Academy (2007).
+He has also delivered several award orations including the D. Ranganathan Memorial Lecture of the Chemical Research Society of India (2007); Dr. Nitya Anand Endowment Lecture of the Indian National Science Academy (2007); the CDRI Diamond Jubilee Lecture, Central Drug Research Institute, Lucknow (2010); Dr. A.V.
+Rama Rao Foundation Lecture, JNCASR, Bangalore (2010); Dr. R. A. Mashelkar Endowment Lecture on Advanced Materials, National Chemical Laboratory, Pune (2012); Prof. U. R. Ghatak Endowment Lecture and Gold Medal, Indian Association for the Cultivation of Science, Kolkata (2013); Prof. T. R. Seshadri Memorial Lecture, Delhi University, New Delhi (2014); Prof. K. P. Basu Memorial Lecture, Jadavpur University, Kolkata (2015); the 12th Prof. S. Chandrasekhar Memorial Lecture, CeNS, Bengaluru (2015); the 21st Dr. J.N.
+Baruah Memorial Lecture, CSIR-NEIST, Jorhat (2015); the 6th Annual Chemistry Lecture, JNCASR, Bangalore (2016); the 38th Foundation Day Lecture, Institute of Advanced Study in Science & Technology, Paschim Boragaon, Guwahati (2016); Prof. C.N.R.
+Rao Distinguished Lecture, IIT Bombay, Mumbai (2018); the 1st Asian CES Lectureship, CRSI, IIT Kanpur (2019); the Acharya P. C. Ray Memorial Award Lecture, Indian Chemical Society (2020); Prof. G. B. Behera Endowment Lecture, Sambalpur University, Odisha (2021); the Acharya P.C.
+Ray Commemoration Lecture at CSIR-NIIST, Thiruvananthapuram (2021); Prof. V. L. Chopra Foundation Day Lecture, 5th Foundation Day, ICAR-National Institute for Plant Biotechnology, IARI New Delhi (2024); the 5th INST Langmuir Lecture, Institute of Nano Science and Technology, Mohali (2024); Sir Jnan Chandra Ghosh Memorial Lecture at IIT Kharagpur (2024) etc.